Achieving Model Fairness in Vertical Federated Learning: Proposed Approach

-Motivated by this reason, we proceed to design an asynchronous gradient coordinate-descent ascent algorithm that enables each data party $k$ to perform multiple local gradient updates {in parallel} before exchanging information with the server.
+Motivated by this reason, we allow each active data party to perform multiple local gradient updates {in parallel} before exchanging information with the server.
+For passive parties, a single model update is carried out between two consecutive communicating rounds with the server.
+The algorithms for the server, active and passive data parties are summarized in Algorithms~\ref{alg:server},~\ref{alg:active} and~\ref{alg:passive}, respectively.